John Perrot: Munster

 In 1570 Perrot reluctantly accepted the newly created post of Lord President of the Irish province of Munster, which was in the throes of the first of the Desmond Rebellions.
 He landed at Waterford in February of the following year and, in a vigorous and gruelling campaign, reduced the province to peace.

 The chief rebel, Fitzmaurice, eluded government forces for some time.
 In one grisly incident, after fifty rebels had been slain, Perrot sought to awe his enemy by cutting off the heads of the corpses and fixing them to the market cross of Kilmallock.
 Fitzmaurice still refused to come in, and Perrot issued him with a challenge to single combat, which the rebel declined with the comment, "For if I should kill Sir John Perrot the Queen of England can send another president into this province; but if he do kill me there is none other to succeed me or to command as I do".
 Perrot's challenge provoked mutterings from the more level-headed servants of the Crown, and his reputation for rash judgment was confirmed when he was ambushed by the rebels, who outnumbered his force ten to one, only to be relieved when the rebels mistook a small cavalry company for the advance party of a larger Crown force.
 But in 1572, after a second and successful siege of the rebel stronghold of Castlemaine, he was vindicated on Fitzmaurice's submission.

-During his presidency Perrot authorised over 800 hangings, most of them by martial law.
+During his presidency Perrot reported to the Privy Council that he had carried out the hanging of 800 rebels “by the Lawes of this Realme and also by the mershall lawe.”
 After the rebellion he criticised the Crown's reinstatement of Fitzmaurice's superior, the Earl of Desmond, as chief nobleman of Munster.
 He requested his own recall, but this was in vain and in July 1573 he quit Ireland without leave.
 Upon presenting himself at court he was permitted to resign his office, and was succeeded by Sir William Drury.